mcthaydt/TaylorStreetTapWebsite/README.md

 This project was designed and developed by **Dawson McThay** for **Taylor Street Tap**.

-This project functions as an showcase of what to expect when working with Dawson.
+This project functions as an showcase of what to expect if you purchase a Svelte project from Dawson.

 **Start Date**: 08-04-22; Chicago, IL; 09:11 PM